 Laura wrote this song for a performance at the “Concert for Peace Day” on the Gazella Ship in Penn’s Landing.
 When artists Frank Seder and Turo Pashyun heard Laura, they wanted her to be a part of a special event celebrating Switzerland’s 700th Anniversary.
 Always up to travel (especially having relatives there) Laura packed her bag, headed to Switzerland and performed “Peace and Freedom Calling.”

-“It was an amazing day.
-I was sharing the stage with performers from all over the world,” she remembers.
+“It was an amazing day, sharing the stage with performers from all over the world,” she remembers.

-“I’ve never recorded Peace and Freedom Calling until now.
-It’s Time.
+“I’ve never recorded Peace and Freedom Calling before but it’s time.
 The world is in a sad state right now.
 We need to stop the violence and make peace with one another.”

 Reflecting on the new release, Laura says, “My music is changing.”

-There’s lightness to some of the new music reflecting the joy in her life.
-But the voice, the lyrics, the intensity are there.
+While there’s lightness to some of the new music reflecting the joy in her life, the voice, the lyrics, the intensity are still there.
 Laura’s songs draw listeners in, taking them along new paths they will want to walk along with her.

 Laura sang a song Robert Hazard wrote for her called “You’re the Reason I”.
-Cyndy Drue , an accomplished DJ from Philadelphia while on WMMR Street Beat remembers, “When the Songwriter of ‘Girls Just Wanna Have Fun’ writes a song for you to sing – that’s a major vote of confidence of your talent.
-Robert Hazard wrote, ‘You’re The Reason I’ for Laura Mann to sing, and it was always one of my favorite songs to play on Street Beat on WMMR.
 Laura continues to share her talent with us by creating her own original songs.” (“You’re the Reason I” is on her 2010 CD “Bowtie and Rose Tattoo“.)